kmsmith137/ch_frb_l1/MANUAL.md

   - The L0 simulator can only simulate noise; it cannot simulate pulses or replay RFI captures.

-  - The L1 server doesn't pass FPGA-count timestamps to L1b yet.
+  - The L1 server doesn't pass timestamps (FPGA counts) to L1b yet.

-  - There is currently a technical issue in the bonsai code which requires an artificially large bonsai chunk size (8 seconds) in order to search the full (DM, pulse width) parameter space (roughly DM <= 13000 and width <= 100 ms).
+  - In the full CHIME parameter space (roughly DM <= 13000 and pulse width <= 100 ms), there is currently a technical issue in the bonsai code which requires an artificially large bonsai chunk size (8 seconds).
+This will be fixed soon!
+This issue only affects the "production-scale" examples, not the subscale examples which can run on a laptop.

-    In the current set of bonsai configuration files, I've chosen to search the full parameter space, using an 8-second chunk size.
-    It would also be possible to make an alternate set of configuration files which use a 1-second bonsai chunk size, but search a more limited parameter space (roughly DM <= 3200 and width <= 8 ms).
-    Let me know if this would be useful!

-    Eventually, this technical issue will be fixed, and it will be possible to simultaneously use a 1-second chunk size, and search the full CHIME parameter space.

   - The L1 server is fragile; if anything goes wrong (such as a thread running slow and filling a ring buffer)